amaurymaille/IsaacDocs/docs/EntityNPC.md

 [ ](#){: .abrep .tooltip .badge }
 #### void FireProjectiles ( [Vector](Vector.md) Pos, [Vector](Vector.md) Velocity, ProjectilesMode Mode, [ProjectileParams](ProjectileParams.md) Params ) {: .copyable aria-label='Functions' }

+Fire a number of projectiles.
+Each projectile is spawned at `Pos`. `Velocity` will determine the speed at which each bullet will move as well as the direction in which they will move. `Mode` is used to determine how many projectiles are spawned, and the eventual shape they will form. `Params` is used to define miscellaneous parameters, such as the speed at which the projectiles will fall to the ground, their eventual properties (can they hit other enemies, do they move in a spiral or in a straight line, etc.).

 ???- info "ProjectilesMode"
     * 0 : single projectile
     * 1 : two projectiles (uses params.Spread)